 Such a beautiful variety will catch your attention in the grocery store.
 Unlike other varieties which have a deep purple hue, Rosa Bianca eggplants have shades of white, purple, and sometimes pink.
 They came from Italy and had a small and round shape.

 This lovely variety has a mild, sweet, and meaty taste.
-It is less bitter than most other varieties.
-It is best grilled and roasted.
+It is less bitter than most other varieties and suitable for grilling or roasting.

-Below I have mentioned a lot of dishes that can be made with eggplants.
-In this section, I will provide you with the most popular recipes that you can make right away.
+In this section, I will provide you with the most popular recipes that you can make with eggplants right away.
+These healthy dishes are simple yet delicious and will make your meals more interesting.

-Grilled eggplant is a very versatile recipe.
-Every type of eggplant can be grilled.
+Grilled eggplant is a very versatile recipe that can be cooked with every type of eggplant.
 The taste of grilled eggplant is amazingly tasty.
 The edge is quite charred, while the flesh inside is still very tender with a sweet and garlicky taste.

 Let’s try making grilled eggplant the Italian way.